Close Banner

 By then, the park was about to open, so we made our way to Radiator Springs Racers and were on within 20 minutes.
 (When we exited, the wait was 90 minutes!)
 We finished our morning with breakfast at Pym Test Kitchen and said hello to the Wasp.
 With full bellies and a thrilling start, we then headed back to the hotel to swim.
 All before 10 a.m.!
 TLDR: Using early entry, within 30 minutes, we were able to conquer 3 rides and hop in line for a fourth!

-We've also visited at park opening without using Early Entry.
-We followed our Touring Plan and encountered no crowds or lines for the first hour of park opening.
-It could be more crowded at peak times, which is why we recommend starting at rides or lands that are not open during Early Entry.
+We've also visited at park opening, spending time at the park that was not hosting Early Entry.
+We followed our park plan and encountered no crowds or lines for the first hour of park opening.
+It can be more crowded at peak times, though.
+The Pixar Place Hotel park entrance put us right near Pixar Pier.
+It was like having our own Early Entry experience!

-How Does Genie+ Work with Early Entry?
+How Does Lightning Lane Multi Pass Work with Early Entry?

 Tips for Early Entry at Disneyland Resort